psastras/sarif-rs/docs/content/docs/getting-started/introduction.md

 Below is a list of libraries and tools which are part of the `sarif-rs` project:

+- `clang-tidy-sarif`: CLI tool to convert `clang-tidy` diagnostics into SARIF.
 - `clippy-sarif`: CLI tool to convert `clippy` diagnostics into SARIF.
 - `hadolint-sarif`: CLI tool to convert `hadolint` diagnostics into SARIF.
 - `shellcheck-sarif`: CLI tool to convert `shellcheck` diagnostics into SARIF.